Charles F. StueberDoctor of Acupuncture (RI), LAc, Dipl. Ac (NJ, NY)

 Charles Stueber, board certified by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) is licensed in New Jersey, New York and Rhode Island.
 He was appointed to the New Jersey Governor’s Council on Chronic Pain Management Policy and is a former faculty member of Pacific College of Oriental Medicine.

 More than 6,000 patient treatments are performed annually by Charles Stueber in the Ba Gua, Chinese, Japanese, Korean, Scalp and Ryodoraku styles of acupuncture.
 He treats patients for pain and organic problems and those interested in health maintenance.
-He attends continuing education courses taught by the most prominent scholars in the field of acupuncture, pulse diagnosis and herbal medicine thereby offering his patients the most advanced treatment to date.
-He also offers the latest cutting edge technology in homeopathic remedies.
+He attends continuing education courses taught by the most prominent scholars in the field of acupuncture and pulse diagnosis thereby offering his patients the most advanced treatment to date.